Janvierscode/portfolio/projects/project2_personal_finance_dashboard.md

 *   A comparison of actual spending against a defined budget, highlighting areas of overspending or savings.
 *   An interactive dashboard (Power BI/Tableau) that provides a holistic view of personal finances and allows for easy exploration of the data.
 *   (If Python is used) A Jupyter Notebook detailing the data cleaning, categorization, and analysis process.
-*   A summary of insights and actionable recommendations for improving personal financial health (e.g., areas to cut back, savings opportunities).
+*   A summary of insights and actionable recommendations for improving personal financial health (areas to cut back, savings opportunities).

 **Potential Business Impact/Use Case:**
 While this is a "personal" finance project, the skills are highly transferable to business contexts.
 It demonstrates proficiency in data ETL (Extract, Transform, Load), data modeling, dashboard development, and deriving actionable insights from transactional data – skills valuable in financial planning & analysis (FP&A), business intelligence, and any role requiring budget management or cost analysis.